Grumbling? Take It to God.

 Philippians 2:14-15; Jeremiah 31:25

-I was reading my Jesus Calling for today and yesterday (10/10 and 10/9).
-I was struck by the fact that if I think that I have reason to grumble I should take to Him.
-If I grumble and complain to anyone else it opens the door for deadly sins like self pity and rage.
-Yet, by going to Him He will lift it and replace it with His thoughts and put His song in my heart.
+I was reading my Jesus Calling for today and yesterday (10/10 and 10/9) about grumbling.
+There was an interesting fact that if I think that I have reason to grumble.
+I should take to Him.
+If I grumble and complain to anyone else it opens the door for deadly sins like self-pity and rage.
+Yet, by going to Him He will lift it and replace it with His thoughts.
+He will also put His song in my heart.
 Wow, what a shift in paradigm this is.
-God after all can handle it better than anyone else could.
+God, after all, can handle it better than anyone else could.

 For today, I am reminded that I am to live in the present and not to divide my life into things that I can do myself and things that require His help.
 I am to train my mind to seek His help continually.
 All I need to do is relax and refresh myself in the light of His presence.
 This is easy to do when I am in need of Him yet it is a challenge to do so when I am feeling on top of the world.